Buying property in Canada as an American: 2026 guide

 Clear steps to purchase a property in Canada

-Step 1: Choosing a location
+Step 1: Choose a location

 Shortlist areas that fit your budget, travel plans, and lifestyle, then check local bylaws that affect use and insurance.
 Rules that shape how foreigners buy property in Canada vary by jurisdiction and timing, so confirm them early.

-Step 2: Financing and proof of funds
+Step 2: Arrange financing and proof of funds

 Work with a local real estate professional to source listings, compare recent sales, and negotiate terms.
 Retain a Canadian lawyer to verify identity, review the agreement, and start title due diligence under client-ID and source-of-funds rules.